TonyBUK/AoC/2015/Day22/readme.md

 In some ways dictionaries help in so far as we can store unique data to each spell, and even use it as a means of distinguishing whether a spell is an instant action, or an action over time, however this does come with a cost in terms of throughput, as each iteration does alot of key/array testing.

 **C++**

+Pretty disastrous compared to the Python solution.
+This ends up almost being twice as slow.
+Part of this is invariably down to the sorting issue I touched upon in the Part 1 solution.
+Because the spells in both this and Python just iterate through a hash map, the order in which the spells are processed invariably ends up working to Pythons benefit and C++'s detriment (as there's no reason at all they would both iterate over a hash map in the same order).

+Depending upon whether the C solution ends up being more palatable, I may end up ditching the DFS approach...

 **C**